-Islamic New Year is one of the most important holidays for Indonesian Muslims.
+Islamic New Year is an important time for Indonesian Muslims, and is the celebration of the arrival of the new year according to the Islamic lunar calendar.
 In Indonesian, Islamic New Year is known as Muharram.

 |2017||21 Sep||Thu||Islamic New Year|